Expert Recap: Mold Illness Treatment

 - Mood changes

-For many people, these symptoms are transient.
+For many people, these symptoms go away when they are out of mold exposure.
 But for about 24% of the population with a specific genetic profile (HLA-DR), mold exposure can trigger a chronic immune condition called CIRS.

 Mold Illness vs. CIRS: What’s the Difference?

-In naturopathic and functional medicine circles, mold illness is often treated as a toxicity issue.
-The focus tends to be on detoxing the body of mycotoxins using interventions like:
+In naturopathic and functional medicine circles, CIRS is often treated as a toxicity issue.
+The focus tends to be on detoxing the body of mycotoxins.
+Practitioners may recommend:

-While these strategies can be helpful short-term, they often fall short because they miss the immune dysregulation at the root of CIRS.
+So while these strategies can be helpful in the short term, they often fall short because they miss the immune dysregulation at the root of CIRS.

 CIRS (Chronic Inflammatory Response Syndrome) is not just a toxic burden.
-It’s a genetically programmed inflammatory cascade that continues long after the original mold exposure ends.
+It’s a dysregulated inflammatory response that continues long after the original mold exposure ends.

 This means that unless the immune system is reset, symptoms can linger for years—even if you’ve left the moldy environment.

-At Flourish Clinic, we use the Shoemaker Protocol, the only peer-reviewed, data-driven protocol proven to reverse the immune markers and symptoms of CIRS.
+At Flourish Clinic, we use the Shoemaker Protocol, the only peer-reviewed, data-driven protocol proven for the treatment of mold illness, or CIRS.

 Mold Illness Treatment: Top Strategies for Recovery